 Doctors are learning more about what brings on these headaches, which often run in families.
 Some are the result of changes in your brain chemicals.
 Abnormal brain activity is also involved.

 Every person who has migraines has different triggers, but common ones include a lack of sleep, caffeine, and being under stress.

 Most people who get chronic migraines are women.
 This may be because hormone changes are another well-known cause.
 These shifts happen around your monthly period, as well as during pregnancy and through menopause.
 Birth control can also play a role.

 How Are They Treated?

 Both migraine and chronic migraine can be treated with the same drugs.
 These include medications that treat the pain and symptoms (like vomiting or nausea) as well as drugs that treat the underlying cause of migraine.
+In some cases, there are medical devices you can use to interrupt the headache.
 Still, no treatment is perfect.

 Can I Prevent Chronic Migraines?

 Taking care of yourself every day may prevent your migraines from turning into a long-term problem.
 For instance:

 Catch some ZZZs.
 Not getting enough sleep can trigger a migraine.
 Aim for 7 to 8 hours of rest each night.